This post may contain affiliate links. We may earn money or products from the companies mentioned in this post.

 Keep in mind that your Sheprador might inherit a strong herding instinct from its Australian shepherd parent.
 If this happens, your pooch may try to herd smaller children during play and even nip at your children’s heels.

 Please note, in this case, nipping isn’t a form of aggressive behavior; it’s simply a sign that your pup’s herding instinct is kicking in.
 Luckily, you can stop your dog’s nipping behavior by using positive reinforcement training techniques.

-The Australian shepherd and Lab mix is a people-oriented and outgoing dog that likes to be involved in all family activities.
-And although Aussie shepherds are often kept in barns to be close to cattle, the Aussiedor prefers human company and should live indoors, close to their family.
+The Australian Shepherd and Lab mix is a people-oriented and outgoing dog that likes to be involved in all family activities.
+Although Aussie shepherds are often kept in barns to be close to cattle, the Aussiedor prefers human company and should live indoors, close to their family.

 Aussiedors can’t sit still and can easily run or play all day long without getting winded or breaking a sweat.
 This mix needs around two hours of strenuous activity every day; otherwise, they will quickly become bored and destructive.

 This mix loves any type of activity that can get them moving, so you can’t go wrong with whatever you choose.
 Running, swimming, cycling, hiking, and agility sports are all great ways to keep your pooch physically challenged and exercised.

 Also, if you have a chance to put your dog to work, go for it!
 Being a true working breed at heart, your pooch will enjoy having a job to do and will happily complete whatever task you give them.

 Like any other dog, the Sheprador requires proper care and attention to stay happy and healthy.
 You should develop a care routine as soon as you bring your Australian shepherd Lab mix puppy home, and keep up with it for the rest of your dog’s life.
 Here are a few things you should pay attention to: